ddutjnrevenge-universe/DE_assignments/040724/README.md

 SELECT * FROM @TableVar WHERE customer_id = 1;
 ```
+- In PostgreSQL:
-- In PostgreSQL, every table name serves as type name for the row type (a.k.a. composite type) automatically - not as table type, **there are no "table types" or "table variables" in Postgres** (but there are typed tables).
+    - every table name serves as type name for the row type (a.k.a. composite type) automatically - not as table type, there are **no "table types" or "table variables" in Postgres** (but there are typed tables)

-- In PostgreSQL, there is **no direct equivalent of table variables** like in some other database management systems (e.g., SQL Server).
-However, you can achieve similar functionality using Common Table Expressions (CTEs) or temporary tables.
+    - there is **no direct equivalent of table variables** like in some other database management systems (e.g., SQL Server).
+However, you can achieve similar functionality using Common Table Expressions (CTEs) or temporary tables
 ## Inline TVFs
 - return a table data type and can be used in the FROM clause of a query
 - Useful for parameterized queries and encapsulating logic